 Kim Cameron has a vision for where identity management is going, and he has started to lay it out in a series of blog posts, starting with this post on ‘Identity Management as a Service‘ (where he unfortunately reopened the IDaaS vs IDMaaS acronym debate).
 I think most of us would agree with his statement that “Identity Management and the way it is delivered will change dramatically over the next decade” in response to many factors like cloud computing, mobile computing, consumerization of IT and the new ways in which people will collaborate and work.
 I (among others) have been saying for years that this will push the technology of identity management towards a services model (see my talk about Identity Services from Digital ID World 2007).
 Craig Burton thinks that this vision, and the associated work Microsoft is doing on Windows Azure Active Directory (as described in this post by John Shewchuck) is “profoundly innovative”.
 I’ll be honest, I’m having a little trouble seeing what is so innovative about WAAD itself.
 How is the fact that becoming an Office 365 customer automatically gives you an AD in the cloud that you can build/attach other Azure applications to that different from Oracle saying that deploying a Fusion Application will include an OUD based identity store that the enterprise can also use for other applications?
+It might possible that this could work if you are apart of the office 365 distribution group.
 Apart from being in the cloud and therefore far easier to use in federated identity (SAML, OpenID, OAuth) scenarios.
 But I’ll wait to hear more before commenting any further (though John Fontana and others have already weighed in).

 What I was surprised to find missing from Kim’s and Craig’s discussion about IDMaaS were the governance controls one needs in identity management (and therefore IDMaaS) – like approval workflows, access request and access recertification.
 In other words, those crucial business tools in identity management that have led many analysts and vendors (including me) to repeat on stage many, many times that “Identity Management is about process, not technology”.
 And this is the part that makes identity management, and therefore IDMaaS, really hard, as I alluded to in my talk about ‘Access Provisioning in a Services World‘ at Catalyst a couple of years ago.